 - a requirement, condition or practice is imposed or proposed

 - the condition, requirement or practice is not reasonable in the circumstances

-- the condition, requirement or practice will have or is likely to have the effect of disadvantaging persons of the same age as the aggrieved person.
+- the condition, requirement or practice will have, or is likely to have, the effect of disadvantaging persons of the same age as the relevant person.

 Areas of age discrimination

 The Age Discrimination Act makes it unlawful to discriminate on the basis of age in the areas of:

 - education (s 26)

 - provision of goods, services and facilities (s 28)

 - administration of Commonwealth laws and programs (s 31)